 This is not a typical timeline for groups with a July 1 effective date as claims will be trended 24 months as opposed to 18 months, adding to the uncertainty of the projection.
 In October of each year HealthTrust notifies July pool groups of next year's expected premium rate, based on claims through June 30.
 Ordinarily rating for a July block of business would be based on claims experience through at least December of the prior year, if not March of the current year, thereby limiting the additional uncertainty from trending claims an extra 6 months.
 In addition, the extended delay between the experience period and the rating period means it is not always possible to reflect current deterioration in experience into the renewal rating.
-The groups are not guaranteed the proposed rate but are given a guaranteed maximum rate (GMR), which is typically up to 2% higher than the October estimated rate, although we note that for the last three rating cycles the margin for GMR has been 1% or less.
+The groups are not guaranteed the proposed rate but are given a guaranteed maximum rate (GMR), which is typically up to 2% higher than the October estimated rate.
 The premium rates are revisited in March using claims paid through December of the prior year.
 Each group will be charged the revisit rate unless it is higher than the GMR, quoted in October, in which case the group pays the GMR and HealthTrust bears the cost of the shortfall.